testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

-:white_check_mark:  **Do:** [Simple] Tell network interceptor to not allow real HTTP requests outside [Why] Without this, forgotten calls might hit real servers and violate the component isolation - flakines, performance and non-tested terriroty [Spice] One exception must be concluded - HTTP calls to your API
+:white_check_mark:  **Do:** [Simple] Tell network interceptor to disallow HTTP requests going outside without being intercepted.
+When a URL call is issued, if that [Why] Without this, forgotten calls might hit real servers and violate the component isolation - flakines, performance and non-tested terriroty [Spice] One exception must be concluded - HTTP calls to your own API should be allowed otherwise the tests themselves will get blocked

-Having all nocks defined doesn't guarantee, protect our borders.
+, protect our borders.
 The nock.enableNetConnect() command, remember to include localhost + port, remember to clean-up

 <br/>